nikomatsakis/babysteps/drafts/2019-12-08-cramertj-async-interview.md

 ### Fuchsia uses its own unique executor and runtime

-Because Fuchsia is not a unix system, it doesn't have concepts like epoll or unix sockets.
+Because Fuchsia is not a unix system, its kernel primitives, like sockets and events, work quite differently.
 Fuchsia therefore uses its own custom executor and runtime, rather than building on a separate stack like tokio or async-std.

 ### Fuchsia benefits from interoperability